haihala/whoops-all-grapplers/docs/1. Projects/Design thoughts.md

 	- Width is amount of levers to pull
 	- Depth is the amount of interactions those levers have
 - Some things should probably still be universal, but which ones?

+# Buttons
+## Guaranteed face buttons
+1. Light
+2. Heavy
+3. Item

+## Maybe buttons
+1. Grab
+2. Dash
+3. Cancel
+4. Taunt
+5. Character specific gimmick
+6. Combination of the above
+7. Maybe heavy is just double light
+	1. Maybe for a character, but this is too harsh to be universal